-- Holistic treatments.
+- Holistic treatment services.

-Different treatment centers report varying levels of success with their specific addiction recovery programs.
+Different treatment centers report varying levels of success with their specific recovery programs.
 One method that is gaining particular favor is a holistic approach in which the body, mind, and spirit are explored in an effort to reach long-term recovery.

 Don't let drug abuse and addiction destroy your life.
 Seek recovery help today.
 Contact our confidential, toll-free Drug Abuse Helpline at 1-888-744-0069Who Answers?.
 Treatment support specialists are available to assist you 24 hours a day/7 days a week.